G-E8LRLKZTW2 G-RCC43XWYK4

 SRD Inspection & Revalidation

-Servicing and inspection of mechanical fall protection devices, such as Self Retracting Devices (SRDs) often referred to as Self Retracting Lifelines (SRLs) or Lanyards are important requirements of any effective fall protection safety program.
 The frequency of servicing and inspection as well as who should perform these activities are critical items.
 All fall protection equipment, including SRDs, must be inspected before each use.
-If inspection reveals a defective condition, the SRDs must be removed from use and repaired/ serviced.
+If inspection reveals a defective condition, the SRDs must be removed from use and repaired/serviced.

 Servicing Frequency